ivcap-works/ivcap-docs/docs/developer-guide/README.md

 For example, the controls may determine access to:

-* list artifacts, i.e. May only generate a list of artifacts that are owned by the authenticated account.
+* List artifacts, i.e. May only generate a list of artifacts that are owned by the authenticated account.
-* read artifacts, May only return an artifact owned by the authenticated account.
+* Read artifacts, May only return an artifact owned by the authenticated account.
 * Allow authenticated users to upload artifacts, add metadata, add collections, etc.
 * Restrict listing and returning order details to only those orders submitted by the account.
 * Ensure orders are only created when the nominated account matches the authenticated user account.
-* list services, but only be able to create or update them if they're a service provider and the service owner (for updates).
+* List services, but only be able to create or update them if they're a service provider and the service owner (for updates).